-This 1.5-hour tour will cover nearly a mile of haunted sites.
+This 1.5-hour hauntings tour Savannah GA will cover nearly a mile of haunted sites.
 You'll visit three reportedly haunted buildings, as well as a local graveyard that has been connected to pre-Civil War occult activity.
 Your experienced guide will take you on an enthralling journey through some of the most terrifying accounts in Savannah's past.
 Head out to the legendary locations at 9 p.m. at Wright Square for the beginning of your journey, heading into several of the nearby squares and taking a peek at many haunted buildings in the area.
 The accounts that you will hear on this tour are based on a gathering of reliable sources, including verifiable eyewitness accounts.

 Stop at Wright Square